Deepfake Yourself with Nvidia Maxine's Video Chat Tools

 On a less unsettling end of the spectrum, Maxine also promises AI-assisted video upscaling, which could help those who don't have the best webcams, as well as similar features to RTX Voice's noise reduction and Nvidia Broadcast's auto-frame.
 Nvidia's demo video also briefly shows off tools for live language translation and for mapping facial movements to cartoon avatars, which might help offset the uncanny valley nature of Maxine's AI compression and Face Re-animation tools.
 We currently don't know much about these features, but they seem like they'd be genuinely helpful regardless of whether someone is a developer or not.

 For now, Nvidia Maxine isn't coming straight to consumers.
-Instead, Nvidia's selling cloud access to it to third-party firms, who will then use it to improve their own software.
+Instead, Nvidia's offering free cloud access to it to third-party firms, who can then use it to improve their own software.
 That's probably good, because while running these tools locally off your own RTX cards could improve performance, keeping them to the cloud will make them more accessible to the average person and will go further toward normalizing them.
 Still, communications firm Avaya is the only partner to have currently announced that it's using Maxine, so don't expect to see these features popping up in your Zoom calls anytime soon.

 All jokes aside, as work-from-home continues to be the new normal across plenty of industries, it's not surprising to see companies like Nvidia step up to try to make these spaces easier and more professional.
 Even if it means they have to walk through the uncanny valley first.